-It is part of the Charlie & Lola series and is a This picture book is a hardcover edition was published by Turtleback Books on March 5, 2009 and has 24 pages.
+It is part of the Charlie & Lola series and is a This picture book is a hardcover edition that was published by Turtleback Books on March 5, 2009 and has 24 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include I am Inventing an Invention, I really, REALLY need actual ice skates

-Other books by this author include I really, REALLY need actual ice skates
+Other books by this author which I have reviewed include I really, REALLY need actual ice skates

 A standalone in the Charlie and Lola series created by Lauren Child revolving around a pair of siblings.